 Section 1.
-The Employer recognizes the Association as the sole bargaining agent for all employees working at the Title and Registration Bureau at Deer Lodge, excluding all supervisory, management, and confidential employees.
+The Employer recognizes the Association as the sole bargaining agent for all employees working at the Vehicle Services Bureau, excluding all supervisory, management, and confidential employees.

 Should a dispute arise concerning whether an employee is supervisory, management, or confidential, either party to this Agreement may petition the Board of Personnel Appeals for a unit clarification.